-43. Certain companies in India, including us, are required to prepare financial statements under Ind AS and compute income tax under the Income Computation and Disclosure Standards notified by the Government of India ("ICDS").
-The transition to Ind AS and ICDS in India is very recent and the implementation of Ind AS may be subject to additional notifications and guidelines.
+44. Certain companies in India, including us, are required to prepare financial statements under Ind AS and compute income tax under the Income Computation and Disclosure Standards notified by the Government of India ("ICDS").
+The transition to Ind AS and ICDS in India is very recent and we may be negatively affected by such transition.

-Our Restated Financial Statements included in this Prospectus, are prepared in accordance with Previous Indian GAAP, which have been restated as per the SEBI ICDR Regulations.
+Our financial statements, including the restated financial information included in this Draft Red Herring Prospectus are prepared in accordance with Current Indian GAAP, which have been restated as per the SEBI ICDR Regulations.
 The Ministry of Corporate Affairs, Government of India, pursuant to a notification dated February 16, 2015, set out the timelines for the implementation of Indian Accounting Standards ("Ind AS") notified under the Companies (Indian Accounting Standards) Rules, 2015.
 Accordingly, we are required to prepare our financial statements in accordance with Ind AS from April 1, 2017, as required under Section 133 of the Companies Act 2013 read with Circular SEBI/HO/CFD/DIL/CIR/P/2016/47 dated March 31, 2016.
-This Prospectus also includes Special Purpose Interim Condensed Standalone Ind AS Financial Statements as at and for the three months ending June 30, 2017.
-These Special Purpose Interim Condensed Standalone Ind AS Financial Statements are not general purpose financial statements and accordingly, comparatives and all the disclosures as required under Ind AS have not been furnished.
-Our Company will prepare and issue its first Ind AS financial statements for a complete Financial Year as at and for the year ending March 31, 2018.
-Only financial statements for a complete Financial Year together with comparative financial information can provide a fair presentation of a company's state of affairs (financial position), profit or loss (financial performance including other comprehensive income), cash flows and the changes in equity.
+Ind AS is different in many aspects from Current Indian GAAP under which our financial statements are currently prepared and presented and may not be comparable to our historical financial statements.
+We have made no attempt to quantify the impact of the differences between Ind AS and Current Indian GAAP as applied to our financial statements.
+As a result, our financial statements for the period commencing from April 1, 2017, assuming the completion of our initial public offering, may not be comparable to our historical financial statements.